patrickm663/YeoJohnson.jl/README.md

 - `min`: the minimum value in the search range for lambda (DEFAULT = -2)
 - `max`: the maximum value in the search range for lambda (DEFAULT = 2)
 - `\lambda`: a user-defined lambda value if the optimiser is not being used
-- 'opt`: a boolean value for whether to oprtimise for lambda or use the user-defined value
+- `opt`: a boolean value for whether to oprtimise for lambda or use the user-defined value

 ## Example